 This is not all the information you need to know about Neulasta, pegfilgrastim or the corresponding biosimilars for safe and effective use.
-Review the full product information you can search for here, and discuss this and any questions you have with your doctor or other health care provider.
+Review the full product information specific to your medicine and discuss any questions you have with your doctor, prescriber or other health care provider.

 - Fulphila (pegfilgrastim-jmdb) Prescribing Information.
 Mylan.
 Accessed Dec.
 28, 2020 at https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3ea915d7-2feb-4e75-91f7-913c965b7d8a

 - Neulasta (pegfilgratim).
 Prescribing Inforamation.
 Amgen.
 Jan.
 2020.
 Accessed Dec.
 28, 2020 at https://www.pi.amgen.com/~/media/amgen/repositorysites/pi-amgen-com/neulasta/neulasta_pi_hcp_english.pdf